List of Merlin characters: LancelotLancelot (portrayed by Santiago Cabrera) was a commoner who later achieved the rank of Knight of Camelot. When his family was killed by bandits, he swore to become a skilled swordsman to fight against tyranny and save other families from suffering the same fate as his own. In the first series episode "Lancelot", he travelled to Camelot in the hope of becoming a knight of Camelot. After saving Merlin's life from a rampaging griffin, the warlock promised to help the other man achieve his goal. This would prove difficult since according to the knight's code of Camelot, only noblemen could become knights. Merlin soon forged a seal of nobility and introduced Lancelot to Guinevere, who helped by creating clothes suitable for the son of a lord.

 In the premiere episode of the fourth series, "The Darkest Hour", Lancelot still held his position as a knight and was one of those who accompanied Arthur in the quest to close the veil between the realms of the living and the dead, which had been torn open by Morgana in her quest for revenge against Camelot.
 Before the group departed Camelot, Gwen asked Lancelot to protect Arthur and, still in love with her, Lancelot promised to do so.
 When Merlin was injured protecting Arthur, he volunteered to take the wounded man back to Camelot while Arthur and the others continued with the quest.
 In the second part of the episode, Lancelot and Merlin eventually raced after Arthur and the others to reach them before they arrived at the Isle of the Blessed, where the veil could be restored.
 On the journey, Merlin confided in Lancelot about his plan to take Arthur's place as the sacrifice to restore the veil.
 When they arrived at the Isle, however, Lancelot willingly took Merlin's place, both to fulfil the promise he'd made to Gwen and also to keep Merlin alive, who was Arthur's chief and most effective protector.
 The knight was honoured with a memorial ceremony back in Camelot after Arthur and the others returned, and Guinevere wept for his loss.

 Lancelot, however, was not permitted to rest in peace.
 In the fourth series episode "Lancelot du Lac", Morgana revived him for the purpose of preventing the approaching marriage between Arthur and Guinevere.
 He was, however, Lancelot in appearance only; he had little to no recollection of his life and vowed to serve Morgana.
 She subsequently instructed him in what she knew of his life and of his previous attraction to Gwen, then ordered him to seduce her.
 Morgana also gave him an enchanted bracelet to give to Gwen as a wedding present, as it would rekindle and magnify her previous feelings for Lancelot.
 Manipulated by Agravaine, Arthur eventually discovered Lancelot and Gwen in a passionate embrace.
 Gwen was subsequently banished from Camelot and Lancelot imprisoned.
 Morgana then sent Lancelot one final order via Agravaine – to kill himself, so that he would never reveal the plot to Arthur or anyone else.

 After his death, Arthur ordered Merlin to take care of Lancelot's body.
 The warlock therefore placed his body on a floating pyre on the Lake of Avalon.
 Before setting the pyre off, however, Merlin used his magic to cleanse Lancelot's soul but in doing so managed to briefly resurrect him.
-The noble knight managed to speak the name of his friend and thank him before passing away for the last time.
+The noble knight managed to speak the name of his friend and thank him before dying for the last time.
 Merlin then used his magic to send the boat out into the lake and set it alight finally giving Lancelot's soul peace.